K-arch27/archscript/README.md

 2: pacman -Sy git

-( sometimes there is a key problem with the Arch Iso and you have to do those 4 command before being able to install Git :
+( sometimes there is a key problem with the Arch Iso and you have to do those commands before being able to install Git :

 > killall gpg-agent